Sealed AI Governance Runtime

 Requirements for a Compliant Pre-Execution Governance Runtime

-A system advertised as a sealed AI governance runtime SHOULD meet at least the following requirements.
+A system advertised as a sealed AI governance runtime is expected to meet at least the following requirements.

 A runtime that claims compliance with this pattern MUST: